-The term "Michelin Star" is a hallmark of fine dining quality and restaurants around the world proudly promote their Michelin Star status.
-Celebrity chef Gordon Ramsay cried when the Michelin Guide stripped the stars from his New York restaurant, calling the food "erratic."
+The term "Michelin Star" is a hallmark of fine dining quality with restaurants around the world proudly promoting their Michelin Star status.
+Celebrity chef Gordon Ramsay reportedly cried when the Michelin Guide stripped the stars from his New York restaurant, calling the food "erratic."
 Ramsay explained that losing the stars was like "losing a girlfriend."

-Of course, the hilarious part of all this is that this prestigious restaurant rating is from a tire company.
-Yes, the same Michelin that sells tires also hands out restaurant ratings -- and highly coveted ones that that.
+Interestingly, this prestigious restaurant rating is from a tire company.
+The same Michelin that sells tires also hands out restaurant ratings, and highly coveted ones that that.

 Michelin's Anonymous Reviewers

 Michelin actually has a long history of reviewing restaurants.
 In 1900, the Michelin tire company launched its first guidebook to encourage road tripping in France.
 In 1926, it started sending out anonymous restaurant reviewers to try restaurants.

 To this day, Michelin relies entirely on its full-time staff of anonymous restaurant reviewers.
 The anonymous reviewers generally are very passionate about food, have a good eye for detail, and have a great taste memory to recall and compare types of foods.
 A reviewer has said that they must be a "chameleon" who can blend in with all of their surroundings, to appear as if they are an ordinary consumer.

 Each time a reviewer goes to a restaurant, they write a thorough memorandum about their experience and then all of the reviewers come together to discuss and decide on which restaurants will be awarded the stars.